pantheon-systems/documentation/source/docs/articles/sites/database/myisam-to-innodb.md

 Fixing this problem is simple to any developer who understands SQL, but for non-developers it can be a daunting task.
 To make it easier, there is a PHP script you can use to help convert your MyISAM tables to InnoDB.

-**Note**: This is an unofficial script and is not supported by Pantheon.
-We highly recommend making a backup of your database before running this script.
+<div class="alert alert-danger" role="alert"><strong>Warning:</strong> This is an unofficial script and is not supported by Pantheon.
+We highly recommend making a backup of your database before running this script.</div>

 ##The Easy Way